c410-f3r/oapth/README.md

 ## Library

-The library gives freedom to arrange groups and uses internally some external crates, bringing a total of 7 additional dependencies into your application.
+The library gives freedom to arrange groups and uses some external crates, bringing a total of 7 additional dependencies into your application.
 If this overhead is not acceptable, then you probably should discard the library and use the CLI binary instead as part of a custom deployment strategy.

 ```rust
 // [dependencies]